smartinternz02/SPSGP-523609-AI-enabled-Candidate-Resume-Screening-using-Spacy-Entity-Recognition/readme.md

 Demo Video: A demo video showcasing the project functionality is available here.

-Data Sets(for assignments)(Link:https://drive.google.com/drive/folders/1n4BxBZKR4xIJebcidO25xSw1zwYq8sxV?usp=sharing): The project utilizes specific data sets for training and evaluation purposes.
-These data sets can be accessed via the Google Drive link provided in the repository.
+Data Sets(for assignments)(Link:https://drive.google.com/drive/folders/1n4BxBZKR4xIJebcidO25xSw1zwYq8sxV?usp=sharing): The data sets can be accessed via the Google Drive link provided in the repository.

 Contributing
 Contributions to this project are welcome.
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.